 --UPDATE computerpref SET GraphicsSimple=1 WHERE ComputerName='FRONTDESK';

 SELECT * FROM computerpref to verify that the row looks correct.
 Then, try again to restart Open Dental on the problem workstation.

-- See the Graphics page for information on how to try a different format.
+- See Graphics Preferences for information on how to try a different format.
 But beware that if the graphics driver is buggy, that it may crash while you are trying different graphics formats, and you would then need to go through the process above again.
 It is probably better to try to update the graphics driver or to switch to a different graphics card.

 Text is Cut Off or Windows Not Displaying Properly

 The Windows display font size setting is too big, so now the button text and other text in Open Dental does not fit inside the controls.
 It typically looks like the bottom of some windows are cut off so user cannot click OK or Cancel.
 Change your DPI setting to 100% (96 pixels per inch), then restart your computer if necessary.